Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7970 should be much faster than the GeForce GTX 1060 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7970 is 34% quicker than the GeForce GTX 1060 in general, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 1060 should be a bit (approximately 2%) faster with regards to texture filtering than the Radeon HD 7970. (explain)
+Texel RateThe GeForce GTX 1060 will be a bit (about 2%) better at AF than the Radeon HD 7970. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 1060 is the winner, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 1060 is superior to the Radeon HD 7970, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison